jurjen93/lofar_helpers/README.md

 ### Merge solutions

-With ```h5_merger.py``` it is possible to merge h5 solutions, which are a result from self-calibrating the different directions that are extracted with the boxes.
+With ```h5_merger.py``` it is possible to merge h5 solutions, which are a result from self-calibrating the different directions that are extracted with the boxes.\
+This script is compatible with both Python 2 and Python 3.

 #### Usage